mtbadakhshan/zupply-zkp/README.md

 Next, initialize the build directory.

-    $ mkdir build && cd build && cmake ..
+    $ mkdir build && cd build && cmake -DCURVE={CURVE} ..

+Where in our implementation, CURVE is either BLS12_381 or BN128.
 Lastly, compile the library.

     $ make

 ## Running
-use the following command from the ``build`` directory:
+use the following command from the ``build`` directory to run the example of using the zupply circuits:

     $ ./src/main

+To run the benchmark, you can use the following command to run the benchmark in src directory.
+You can adjust the parameters.

+    $ python plot_benchmark.py

 ## Acknowledgment
 I followed the instruction on https://github.com/howardwu/libsnark-tutorial

-Personal notes: You should create keys directory and all of its sub directories.